alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 When you fetch data from a server you never really know how fast you get them.
 Let's say you fetch these data in synchronous way.
 This means that you are blocking the [main thread].
 When this happens other operations has to wait until the fetching is done and the main thread is available to use.

 This will not happen if you fetch these data in asynchronous way.
 If the response from server is not immediate it doesn't block the main thread.
-In this case, you data fetching is moved to the siding until it is finished, metaphorically speaking.
+In this case, your data fetching is moved to the siding until it is finished, metaphorically speaking.
 Any other code that needs to be executed can be executed right away.

 It is only when that data fetching is complete, either with success or failure, when that operation moves to the main thread again.
 This doesn't mean you should re-write all your synchronous code to asynchronous.
 All it means is that there are some situations when asynchronous code can be quite useful.